The Legend of the Last Inca

 The Legend of the Last Inca (Spanish: Los indomables, lit.
-'The indomitables'; it was later retitled as Los Indomables El último Inca, lit.
+'The indomitables'; it was later retitled as Los Indomables: El último Inca, lit.
 'The Indomitables: The last Inca') is a 2024 Peruvian historical drama film produced, edited and directed by Tito Catacora and written by Óscar Catacora.
-Starring Edwin F. Riva and Maribet Berrocal.
-It follows the rebellion of the Amaru-Kataristas Aymara organized by Sapa Inca and Gregoria Apaza against the Spanish conquerors for the liberation of the indigenous population.
+Starring Edwin F. Riva and Maribet Berrocal, it follows the Amaru-Kataristas Aymara rebellion organized by Sapa Inca and Gregoria Apaza against the Spanish conquerors for the liberation of the indigenous population.

 Synopsis

 In 1781, the Amaru-Katarista revolutionary forces occupied the southern Peruvian highlands.
 Sapa Inca, the last descendant of the Aymara Incas, and his wife, Gregoria, decided to continue the indigenous uprising against the Spanish oppressors.
 However, in a tumultuous time, an obsession with the cause of freedom, love in times of chaos, and betrayal among the brotherhood unleashed a series of tragedies.